 Coming up with a set of brand colors is an essential part of the journey that every company needs to take on its way to developing brand identity.
-The bulk of our users come from brands, running the gamut of marketing to small businesses, which is why we’ve created a feature called “Brand Colors,” freshly launched today!
-Want to jump right into using the tool?
-Learn all about it in here.
+The bulk of our users come from brands running the gamut of marketing to small businesses.
+This is why we’ve created a feature called “Brand Colors”.
+Want to jump right into using Piktochart?
+Create a free account here.

 Having a deep understanding of how certain colors make consumers feel, and also whether those colors actually represent your brand, is an essential step to crafting your brand identity.

-Which is why we put together a list of brands, large and small, that have nailed it in terms of their brand identity and the visual assets that they’ve created — to both inspire and help you create a winning set of brand colors.
+This is why we put together a list of brands, large and small, that have nailed it in terms of their brand identity and the visual assets that they’ve created—to both inspire and help you create a winning set of brand colors.

 Food & Beverage

-1. Talor Jorgen Coffee – This Norweigian coffee roastery uses pastel versions of the primary colors (red, yellow, and blue) to communicate its warm and playful brand identity.
+1. Talor Jorgen Coffee – This Norwegian coffee roastery uses pastel versions of the primary colors (red, yellow, and blue) to communicate its warm and playful brand identity.

 2. Gold Bar Whiskey – As an aptly named whiskey brand, Gold Bar Whiskey’s packaging is literally shaped like a gold bar.
 By using a color palette that includes gold and black, this brand feels sleek, premium, and very fun when the product is stacked.

 3. Omakse Room – This Japanese omakase (phrase meaning “I’ll leave it up to you” in Japanese) restaurant uses only white and red—the colors of the Japanese flag.
 The result is clean and sophisticated, with the motif of red circles used throughout the branding as a nationalistic nod.